yarusl/cnn_scraper/README.md

 ![](https://raw.githubusercontent.com/yarusl/bbc_scraper/main/img/logo.png)

-## Features
+## Main Features of the scraper

-- Scrapes latest news on any topic e.g.  [wales](https://www.bbc.com/news/wales) or [business](https://www.bbc.com/news/business)
+- Scrapes latest news on any topic of the BBC website in the news section e.g.  [wales](https://www.bbc.com/news/wales) or [business](https://www.bbc.com/news/business)
-- Scrapes multiple pages of the latest news updates on a topic
+- Scrapes multiple pages of the latest news updates on a topic.
-- If you're not sure which topic you want to scrape, the sraper will provide you a list of potentialy available topics
+- If you're not sure which topic you want to scrape, the sraper will provide you a list of potential topics available for scraping.
 -------------
 # Usage
+## Install and run in 4 steps
+### Step1 - Clone the git repository
 To use the scraper simply download the project and go to the project main directory:

 `$ git clone https://github.com/yarusl/bbc_scraper.git`

 `$ cd bbc_scraper/bbc_scraper`

+#### Ensure the right permissions are in place.
 If you're using linux or mac you should run this command before running the main.py script (once it's done, you don't have to run this command anymore in the future):

 `$ chmod 755 drivers/*`